Munawwar/flowjs/README.md

     console.log(results);

     //Do two async stuff in parallel.
-    //The number 2 is for flowjs to know that once 2 callbacks are called, proceed to next task. fl.parallel(2, function (callback, i) {
+    //The number 2 is for flowjs to know that once 2 callbacks are called
+    //it needs to proceed to next task. fl.parallel(2, function (callback, i) {
         setTimeout(function () {
-            //Once both setTimeouts complete and calls this callback, the next task is called. callback(null, 'Async ' + (i + 1) + ' result');
+            callback(null, 'Async ' + (i + 1) + ' result');
+            //Once both setTimeouts complete and calls the above callback,
+            //the next task is called.
         }, Math.random() * 100);
     }, this);
 }, function (fl, errs, results) { //Task 3